nyergler/nyergler.github.io/content/posts/2004-09-15-giving-rss-the-bird.md

 ---
-title: 'Giving <span class="caps">RSS</span> the Bird (er, Fox)'
+title: 'Giving RSS the Bird (er, Fox)'
 date: 2004-09-15T08:09:27.000Z
 categories:
   - geek
 slug: giving-rss-the-bird
 ---
-I’ve spent the past 24 hours playing with the new releases of [Firefox][1]  (1.<span class="caps">0PR</span>) and [Thunderbird][2]  (0.8), available from mozilla.org.
+I’ve spent the past 24 hours playing with the new releases of [Firefox][1]  (1.0PR) and [Thunderbird][2]  (0.8), available from mozilla.org.
 Overall, I’m very impressed.
 The respective teams are obviously hard at work improving the software, and these projects (indeed, [mozilla.org][3]  in general, in my opinion) continue to serve as excellent examples of Open Source in action.

-Both Firefox and Thunderbird now have some sort of <span class="caps">RSS</span>/Atom support built in.
+Both Firefox and Thunderbird now have some sort of RSS/Atom support built in.
 In Firefox, they’re calling it [Live Bookmarks][4] .
-In Thunderbird, it’s a new account type, <span class="caps">RSS</span> News <span class="amp">&</span> Blogs.
+In Thunderbird, it’s a new account type, RSS News <span class="amp">& Blogs.
 I’ve recently come to the conclusion that I’m going to have to break down and start using an aggregator to get my news and updates, so I was excited to hear about both features.
 One of the things that’s prevented me from really embracing a feed aggregator in the past has been the need to run an additional application: can’t it be integrated into my existing work pattern?

 Unfortunately, neither Firefox or Thunderbird is going to become my full-time aggregator for a very simple reason: [Galeon][5] .
 Well, not Galeon, exactly, but rather features and ideas that Galeon has introduced that I think Firefox and Thunderbird could benefit from.
 Let’s take the apps one at a time.